 Generating electricity through sewage and food waste has been found throughout the years to reap great benefits for local communities not only economically but also through the many environmental rewards.

 An internal joint venture between Balfour Beatty’s Buildings and Civils teams, construction began on SNRC in late December 2018.
-As a progressive design-build project, teams have been collaborating with each other and the District throughout the design and construction of the project.
-The teams have worked alongside each other as well as Arcadia U.S. Inc. and Ruhnau Clarke Architects to design the SNRC facility with emphasis on efficiency, economics, reliability and sustainability, while also allowing for flexibility to upgrade the facility as future needs may evolve.
+As a progressive design-build project, teams have been collaborating and the District throughout the design and construction of the project.
+The teams have worked alongside each other as well as Arcadia U.S. Inc. and Ruhnau Clarke Architects to design the SNRC facility with emphasis on efficiency, economics, reliability, and sustainability, while also allowing for flexibility to upgrade the facility as future needs may evolve.

 “Early on we established a ‘Team Sterling’ approach to SNRC,” says Layne Arthur, director for Balfour Beatty in southern California.
-“We encouraged our partners and stakeholders involved in the project to champion ‘Team Sterling’ and embody a focus on teamwork, respect, flexibility and technical excellence.
+“We encouraged our partners and stakeholders involved in the project to champion ‘Team Sterling’ and embody a focus on teamwork, respect, flexibility, and technical excellence.
 Through this, we are building an impactful project for all stakeholders that further enhances the quality of life for the surrounding community and environment.”

 The new, state-of-the-art facility for the East Valley Water District in Highland, Calif. serves as part of a larger effort to bring independence to the San Bernardino area.
-Enhancing the region’s water supply, it will also provide the opportunity for the district to self-manage its wastewater and ground water recharge source.
+Enhancing the region’s water supply, will also provide the opportunity for the district to self-manage its wastewater and groundwater recharge source.
 SNRC will be capable of treating up to 10 million gallons a day (MGD) while recharging the local Bunker Hill Groundwater Basin.

 So, how exactly can waste turn into electricity?